arangodb/docs/3.7/upgrading-starter.md

 the _Starter_ was initiated manually, the _arangodb_ processes have to be restarted manually with the same command that has been used before.

-Inspect which processes belong one starter using the `pstree` command from above.
+You can inspect which processes belong to a starter instance using the `pstree` command (see above).

 If you are using the `.tar.gz` distribution (only available from v3.4.0), your new version of the executable might be located in a